16 Natural Ways To Support Skin Elasticity — Expert-Approved Tips

 14. Facial massage

-A less-intensive practice that can be incorporated into your skin care regimen that promotes skin elasticity is facial massage, particularly gua sha.
-This stimulates and contours the muscles of your face with less intensity than an in-office visit but can be practiced easily from home.
+A less-intensive practice that can be incorporated into your at-home skin care regimen is facial massage, particularly gua sha.
+This stimulates and contours the muscles of your face, thereby enhancing skin quality.
+It must be done regularly, however, to see results.

 According to Musavvir, we should all aim for seven to nine hours of sleep per night, identifying sleep times before midnight as being especially restorative for the skin.
 Why?
 "The later you stay up, the more you risk disrupting circadian rhythms," she begins, "this interrupts the release of melatonin, and, in turn, produces the stress hormone cortisol."
 The longer your levels of cortisol remain elevated, inflammation increases, increasing the rate at which collagen and elastin are broken down.